qza/code-challenges/README.md

 # code-challenges
-collection of code challenges implemented in Java
+collection of code challenges implemented in Java and Scala